pratiksinghlad/my-portfolio/README.md

 View the [Demo](https://pratiksinghlad.github.io/my-portfolio/).

-**This template is free to use, and no attribution is required.** You can fork or download this repository to customize it for your own use.
+**This portfolio code is free to use, and no attribution is required.** You can fork or download this repository to customize it for your own use.
 Please don't forget to leave a ⭐ if you like this portfolio!

 ![screenshot](./src/assets//images/screenshot.jpg)